Understanding your business & your customers

 Whether using agile or waterfall, we always appoint a Project Manager whose role is to talk to and liaise with our clients and the various project stakeholders, empower the delivery team and manage delivery milestones and budgets.

-As PDMS celebrates 25 years in business, we look at how the company has grown and evolved.
+As PDMS celebrates 25 years in business, our Chief Marketing Officer Joanne Pontee looks back at how the company and the world has grown and evolved since 1993.

 UK technology market analysts, TechMarketView, say that we are in the ‘age of the relationship.’
 This means that organisations are seeking to build trusted partnerships with technology suppliers who can help them navigate and make sense of the ‘digital chaos’ that we currently live in.